EvenBaudet/couette-viscometer-simulation/README.md

 ## Overview

 A **Couette viscometer** measures fluid viscosity by confining a fluid between an inner and an outer cylinder.
 When the inner cylinder rotates, viscous drag progressively sets the outer one in motion.
-The rate of this transfer encodes the kinematic viscosity ν.

 This project simulates that physical process in real time.
 It solves the governing PDE numerically at each time step and renders the result as an interactive Matplotlib application with live plots and animated fluid particles.